 3. Change Your Environment

 Sometimes, a change of scenery can stimulate creativity.
 Try writing in a different location, whether it's a cozy café, a library, or even a different room in your house.
-Different environments can provide new stimuli and perspectives that inspire your writing.
+A set of Noise‑cancelling headphones can help you block background chatter and stay focused wherever you go.

 4. Allow Yourself to Write Badly